austin-meier/grafx-documentation/docs/CHILI-GraFx/users/roles/index.md

 - Invite users to all available environments in the subscription

 ???
 Tip "Subscription Admin"
-	Important: a Subscription Admin can assign the role ‘Subscription Admin' to other users on 'User Detail page'.
+	Important: a Subscription Admin can assign the role 'Subscription Admin' to other users on 'User Detail page'.

 ### Environment Admin

 !!!
 Definition
 	An Environment Admin manages the CHILI GraFx environment(s) where he is assigned to by his Subscription Admin

 Assigned permissions

 - Access to environments where you are Environment Admin